 High-impact functions are embracing new approaches to Internal Audit work and to how they serve their stakeholders.
 They are adopting advanced analytics and new technologies.
 They are broadening their services into areas such as culture assessments, and they are addressing talent issues through alternative resourcing models.
 In sum, they are doing things differently, innovating along the way.

-To better understand how Internal Audit functions can enhance their impact and influence within the organization, Deloitte Touche Tohmatsu Limited conducted a survey of more than 1,100 Chief Audit Executives from companies representing every major industry and geographic region.
+To better understand how Internal Audit functions can enhance their impact and influence within the organisation, Deloitte Touche Tohmatsu Limited conducted a survey of more than 1,100 Chief Audit Executives from companies representing every major industry and geographic region.